DamianFornagiel/MakeMeDefaultApp/README.md

 **Introduction**

-MakeMeDefaultApp is an open source script that provides administrators with a comprehensive solution to enforce specific application be a default app for specific file type
+MakeMeDefaultApp is an open source script that provides administrators with a comprehensive solution to enforce specific application be a default app for specific file type.